tamsky/rhodecode-enterprise-ce/docs/integrations/ci.rst

 +++++++++++++++

-:ref:`integrations-webhook` allows sending a JSON payload information to specified url with GET or POST methods.
+:ref:`integrations-webhook` allows sending a JSON payload information to specified custom URL with GET or POST methods.
 There are several variables that could be used in the URL greatly extending the flexibility of this type of integration.

 Most of the modern CI systems such as Jenkins, TeamCity, Bamboo or CircleCi